clcatalan/gameportfolio/NumberWizard/README.txt

 score dashboard, etc.) once I have completed the course.
 (Expected completion: 2/18/2018)

 *** If you intend to run the code, please download:
-	<Game Name>.unity <-- Just double click this file with the 2 files below in the same directory and it should work
+	<Game Name>.exe <-- Just double click this file with the 2 files below in the same directory and it should work
 	UnityPlayer.dll
 	<Game Name>_Data folder